saqibcare/Paying-through-Smart-Phone/README.md

 import com.paypal.android.sdk.payments.PaymentConfirmation;
 ```

-Here you will have a look how we will use this object configuration.
+Here you will have a look at how we will use this object configuration.
 Add
 this in our MainActivity.java class.

 ``` {language="java"}